-SOY MILK - Only if a note from a medical authority is on file or from the parent and an approved milk substitute is served.
+SOY MILK - Only if a note from a medical authority is on file.

 SPAGHETTI NOODLES - Yes - If made with whole grain or enriched flour.
 A serving size is 1/4 cup of cooked noodles.

 SPAGHETTI SAUCE - Yes - At least 1/8 cup (2 Tbsp) per serving is needed.